mstg/python-feedgen/readme.rst

     fg.rss_str(pretty=True)
     fg.rss_file('podcast.xml')

-If the FeedGenerator class is used to load an extension, it is automatically loaded for every feed entry as well.
+If the RssGenerator class is used to load an extension, it is automatically loaded for every feed entry as well.
 You can, however, load an extension for a specific FeedEntry only by calling `load_extension(...)` on that entry.